TsaiTou2926/Smooth-font-Pack/readme.md

 # Readme.md
 This project is a Minecraft resourcepack.
+It changes font in-game.

 # How to install
 1. Download a file